This expanse of land makes France rich with history, culture, and amazing natural wonders.

-I started my journey in the Alps region but planning to visit all the regions in the coming years.
+I started my journey in the Alps region, but I am planning to visit all the regions in the coming years.

-For my readers in France and around the world, please feel free to tell me about your favorite places and your hometowns.
+For my readers in France and around the world, please tell me about your favorite places and hometowns.
 I will be happy to post them here.

 Chamonix Mon Blanc

 Chamonix is the base camp for anyone wishing to explore the French Alps and the region in general.
-It sits at the base of Europe’s highest peak, Mon Blanc and at the intersection of France, Italy and Switzerland.
+It sits at the base of Europe’s highest peak, Mont Blanc, and at the intersection of France, Italy, and Switzerland.

-This unique location makes it a major tourist attraction with crowds swelling during the winter season and also in July and August.
-Read more here.
+This unique location makes it a major tourist attraction, with crowds swelling during winter, July, and August.

 Tip: Chamonix also describes the whole valley under the slopes of Mon Blanc, so if you are booking a trip this town be specific about the name.